Sage/carbon/docs/dev-environment-setup.md

 #### New to Git?

 If you are new to Git, it can be a little overwhelming at first.
 Luckily there are a lot of dedicated information and training for Git.
-Atlassian have an easy to understand and informative article that explains the workflow of Git.
-This can found [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-PluralSight also offer excellent training courses ranging from beginner to advanced users.
+Atlassian have an easy to understand and informative article that explains [the Feature Branch workflow.](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

+Pluralsight also offers excellent training courses ranging from beginner to advanced users.
 A good place to start is with the [How Git Works](https://app.pluralsight.com/library/courses/how-git-works/table-of-contents) training course.
 This will start you off with the very basic principles of Git.

 #### Git Alias

-You need to add the following to ~/.gitconfig
+You need to add the following to `~/.gitconfig`:

 ````shell
 [alias]